-The Provider shall provide the Member with basic information about the services that he/she will be receiving via telehealth and the Member shall provide his/her consent to participate in services utilizing this technology.
+The provider shall provide the Member with basic information about the services that he/she will be receiving via Telehealth and the Member shall provide his/her consent to participate in services utilizing this technology.
 Telehealth sessions/services shall not be recorded without the Member's consent.
-Culturally competent translation and/or interpretation services must be provided when the Member and distant Provider do not speak the same language.
-If the Member is receiving ongoing treatment via telehealth, the Member must be informed of the following patient rights policies at the initial encounter.
+Culturally competent translation

-Documentation in the medical record must reflect that the Member receiving telehealth services are informed of their rights as outlined below:
+Documentation in the medical record must reflect that the Member receiving Telehealth services are informed of their rights as outlined below:

-- Have the right to refuse to participate in services delivered via telehealth and must be made aware of alternatives and potential drawbacks of participating in a telehealth visit versus a face-to-face visit; - · Are informed and made aware of the role of the Provider at the distant site, as well as qualified professional staff at the originating site who are going to be responsible for follow-up or ongoing care; - Are informed and made aware of the location of the distant site and all questions regarding the equipment, the technology, etc., are addressed; - · Have the right to have appropriately trained staff immediately available to them while receiving the telehealth service to attend to emergencies or other needs; - Have the right to be informed of all parties who will be present at each end of the telehealth transmission; and - · Have the right to select another provider and be notified that by selecting another provider, there could be a delay in service and the potential need to travel for a face-to-face visit.
+- Have the right to refuse to participate in services delivered via Telehealth and must be made aware of alternatives and potential drawbacks of participating in a Telehealth visit versus a face-to-face visit - Are informed and made aware of the role of the provider at the distant site, as well as qualified professional staff at the originating site who are going to be responsible for follow-up or ongoing care - · Are informed and made aware of the location of the distant site and all questions regarding the equipment, the technology, etc., are addressed - · Have the right to have appropriately trained staff immediately available to them while receiving the Telehealth service to attend to emergencies or other needs - · Have the right to be informed of all parties who will be present at each end of the Telehealth transmission; and - Have the right to select another provider and be notified that by selecting another provider, there could be a delay in service and the potential need to travel for a face-to-face visit